m-lab/ndt-server/spec/ndt7-protocol.md

 The times (`BusyTime`, `RWndLimited`, and `SndBufLimited`) are useful to understand where the bottleneck could be.
 In general we would like to see that we've been busy for most of the test runtime.
-If `RWndLimited` is surprisingly non-small, then it means that the receiver does not have enough buffering to go faster and it is limiting our performance.
-Likewise, when we're `SndBufLimited`, the sender's buffer is too small.
-(Because the kernel may be autoscaling buffers, it may be that we need to use `sysctl` or other tools to further increase the memory usable by TCP.)
+If `RWndLimited` is large, then it means that the receiver does not have enough buffering to go faster and it is limiting our performance.
+Likewise, when `SndBufLimited` is large, the sender's buffer is too small.
 Also, if adding up these three times gives us less time than the duration of the test, it generally means that the sender was not filling the send buffer fast enough for keeping TCP busy, thus slowing us down.